-Hearing set for guardsman in slaying of Alabama officer
+Residents describe terror, confusion during RV park shooting

 Veteran officer William Buechner was killed.
 Authorities said the other officers, Webb Sistrunk and Evan Elliott, are expected to recover.

-Investigators haven’t said what prompted the shootings, only that officers came under fire when they arrived at a mobile home park where a domestic disturbance was reported.
+Investigators haven’t said what prompted the shootings, only that officers came under fire when they arrived.

-Wilkes is charged with capital murder and a prosecutor indicated he would seek the death penalty, but court records show he doesn’t yet have a lawyer to speak on his behalf.
-A judge could appoint one during the hearing.
+During the hearing, a judge denied bond for Wilkes and appointed an attorney to represent him.

+District Attorney Brandon Hughes said Wilkes had an “on-again, off-again” relationship with a woman who called the police alleging domestic abuse.
+The two aren’t married, he said.

 Wilkes also is charged with attempted murder for allegedly shooting the two officers who were wounded and strangling someone during the domestic disturbance that resulted in officers being called.